-Chesapeake Energy is one of the largest natural gas drillers operating in Pennsylvania.
-It owns about 200 producing wells here, but has also been fined more than $1 million for various violations.
+Chesapeake Energy is the largest natural gas driller operating in Pennsylvania.
+It owns about 752 active wells here, but has also been fined more than $1 million for various violations.

 Chesapeake is based in Oklahoma City, Oklahoma.
 On its website, the company boasts its “the second-largest producer of natural gas” and “most active driller of new wells” in the country.
-CEO Aubrey McClendon founded Chesapeake in 1989.
+Former CEO Aubrey McClendon founded Chesapeake in 1989.
 Both McClendon and Chesapeake’s political action committee have financially supported Governor Tom Corbett.
 The PAC gave the Republican $12,000 during the 2010 gubernatorial campaign.
 McClendon donated $5,000 that year, and also provided Corbett with an indirect $450,000 contribution during his 2004 campaign for attorney general.

 In March, the Pittsburgh Post-Gazette reported that Aubrey McClendon was taking out loans against the company’s West Virginia holdings.
 This month, Reuters expanded the story by reporting that this was happening in multiple states: McClendon has taken out more than $1 billion in loans, using Chesapeake’s land holdings as collateral.
 And as Reuters documented, he is using that money to expand his holdings in those very same wells.
 The circular loans — and the fact they weren’t disclosed to shareholders — raised questions about whether McClendon’s mixing of his personal and business dealings constitute a conflict of interest.